dallas endocrinology

 There may be opportunities to attend Noon Conference and Grand Rounds at the Methodist Dallas Medical Center but this is at the discretion of the attending physician.

 Part of your rotation may include protected time for you to work on a variety of projects to improve the physician's practice.
-This may include creation of patient care handouts, material for inclusion in the practice's website, and participation in research projects.
-This will be an excellent opportunity to gain valuable skills in patient care while taking part in non-patient care related activities that will strengthen your CV for residency.
+This may include the creation of patient care handouts, material for inclusion in the practice's website, and participation in research projects.
+This will be an excellent opportunity to gain valuable skills in patient care while taking part in non-patient care-related activities that will strengthen your CV for residency.
 Please note that the exact nature of the project will be decided by the preceptor.

-Will a letter of recommendation be offered: Yes, assuming that the IMG meets the expectations of the rotation.
-Dr. Desai will provide the physician with guidelines which will improve the quality of the letter.
+How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
+Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.